Skip to main content

 Usage via Script Tag

-First, ensure you've followed the instructions to install Tensorflow.js.
+First, ensure we've followed the instructions to install Tensorflow.js.

-Then add the following tags to your HTML file:
+Then add the following tags to our HTML file:

 <script src="https://cdn.jsdelivr.net/npm/@upscalerjs/default-model@latest/dist/umd/index.min.js"></script>